songmengke/SmartLight/README.md

 ##how to use

-install APK on your android phone and control
+install APK on your android phone and control,the APK file is in AndroidFiles,remember to follow instrctions

 ##how to expand